iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/Design.md

 - All data is atomic
 	- Atomic meaning that no attribute contains more than one piece of information

+A name is not atomic because it contains at least 2 pieces of information "FirstName" and "LastName".
+Storing it just as "Name" would be possible, but would greatly complicate things later on.

+It is also possible to break information into more pieces of information than necessary.
+For example, if your address was “23 Chester Close"” you might try and break it down into "23" and "Chester Close".
+However as it is the first line of their address, it is a single piece of information.
+This does depend upon use case of course, because if you just want to find people living on a certain street, then you might wish to collect street names as seperate entities.

 [Computer Science](/ComputerScience)